keycloak/katacoda-scenarios/keycloak/configure-keycloak/step3.md

-The last step before we have a complete configured realm is to create an user.
+The last step to complete the configuration of the realm is to create a user.

-On the left menu, click `Users` , that will bring you to a list of existing users.
-On the right of the table, you should see an `Add user` button, click it.
+On the left menu, click `Users`.
+You see a list of users.
+On the right of the table, look for `Add user`.
+Click that button.

-Only the username is mandatory, let's fill it with `test` and click `save`.
+Only the username is mandatory, so let's fill in that field with `test` and click `save`.

-You are now on the details page of your newly created user.
-We still need to do 2 tasks :
+You are now on the details page of the new user.
+We still need to perform two tasks:
-* Give the user credentials
+* Give the user credentials.
 * Assign the role `user` to our `test` user.

-## Create initial Credentials
+## Create Initial Credentials

-Click on the tab `Credentials` and add a new password : `test` , confirm it.
-You will also notice the `Temporary` checkbox, if this one is enabled, the user will have to chnage his password the first time he logs in.
-It's up to you if you want to keep it or for this lesson.
+Click on the `Credentials` tab and add a new password: `test`.
+Confirm the password.
+Notice the `Temporary` checkbox.
+If it is enabled, the user has to change this password at the first login.
+You can decide if you want to change that setting or leave it unchanged for this lesson.
+Click Reset Password.

-## Assign Realm Role to User
+## Assign the Realm Role to the User

 The last step is to assign the role `user` to our `test` user.
-Click on the tab `Role Mappings` and in `Available Roles` you should see our `user` role.
+Click on the tab `Role Mappings`.
+In `Available Roles`, you see the `user` role.
-Select it and push the button `Add selected`.
+Select it and click `Add selected`.